 Switch On Literacy Training

-The Learning Mentor has had a variety of training, including;
+The Family Link Champions have had a variety of training, including;

 Relationships without fears

 FGM (female genital mutilation)

 The SENCO is a qualified teacher who has;

 All TA’s have had training on intervention to support pupils with SEN, such as SOS, probes and Daily Diaries.

 6. What equipment and facilities does the school have to support children with SEN?